WWE star Roman Reigns announces his leukemia is in remission

 Once again... pic.twitter.com/5PkBuKNgjn— Roman Reigns (@WWERomanReigns) February 26, 2019

 Reigns has already begun working to raise awareness about the disease.
-He talked to "Good Morning America" anchor Robin Roberts Tuesday, thanking her and the show for the opportunity to talk about leukemia research.
+He talked to "Good Morning America" anchor Robin Roberts Tuesday, thanking her and the show for the opportunity to talk about leukemia research and even pediatric cancer.

+In fact, some young patients Reigns met during a hospital visit in Dallas were the first ones to learn his good news.

+"We connect easily with the children.
+We're a PG product in WWE.
+The families kind of drive our business," Reigns explained.
+"Sometimes children are the most resilient warriors in the world."

 Thank you to @RobinRoberts and everyone from @GMA.
 Thank you for the support and the platform to raise awareness for leukemia research.
 Now, it’s time to get ready to go back to work!! 🤙🏽@WWE— Roman Reigns (@WWERomanReigns) February 26, 2019